galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 >    ![data](images/data_after_clustering.png "Sample data after clustering")

-Broadly speaking, clustering can be divided into two subgroups :
+Clustering can be divided into two subgroups:

-- Hard Clustering: Each data point either belongs to a cluster completely or not.
+- Hard: Each data point either belongs to a cluster completely or not.

-- Soft Clustering: Instead of putting each data point into a separate cluster, a probability or likelihood of that data point to be in those clusters is assigned.
+- Soft: Instead of putting each data point into a separate cluster, a probability or likelihood of that data point to be in those clusters is assigned.

 The goal of clustering is to determine the internal grouping in a set of unlabeled data.
 But how to decide what constitutes a good clustering?
 It can be shown that there is no absolute best criterion which would be independent of the final aim of the clustering approach.
 Consequently, the users should apply an appropriate criterion based on the problem.

 > ### Agenda